Should You Cover Microgreen Seeds? – A Test

 radish microgreens grown without weight

-Less growth here than the covered and weighted tray.
-Also, the plants aren't well anchored into the soil.
+Less growth here than in the covered and weighted tray.
+Also, the plants aren’t well anchored into the soil.
 Many are growing just above or in the loose top surface of the soil.

 Light & Small Air Space